-Cassell Coliseum, which celebrated its 50th anniversary in 2011, has always proven to be a tough arena for women's basketball opponents, especially over the past 14 seasons in which the Hokies are 161-58 (.735) at home.
+Cassell Coliseum, which celebrated its 50th anniversary in 2011, has always proven to be a tough arena for women’s basketball opponents since the school sanctioned women’s basketball as a varsity sport starting with the 1976-77 season.

 The Hokies’ best home season came in 1998-99, as Tech roared to a 15-0 mark in the friendly confines of Cassell.
 Going back two games into the 1997-98 season and extending through the 1999-2000 opener, Tech won 18 straight at home.